istrate/rhce_rhel_8/sample_exam_2/README.md

-# Ansible Sample Exam for RHCE EX294
+# Sample Exam\#2 for RHCE EX294

 ## Requirements

 There are 18 questions in total.\
 You will need five RHEL 8 virtual machines to be able to successfully complete all questions.\
 One VM will be configured as an Ansible control node.\
-Other four VMs will be used to apply playbooks to solve the sample exam questions.\
+Other four VMs will be used to apply playbooks to solve the sample exam questions.

 The following FQDNs will be used throughout the sample exam:
 - ansible-control.hl.local – Ansible control node